emqx/blog/en/202110/mqtt-broker-clustering-part-3-challenges-and-solutions-of-emqx-horizontal-scalability.md

 ### Challenges

-As we discussed above, the Mnesia database has a rather unusual set of features that we make use of in EMQ X. Now it's time to talk about the downsides, and why we chose to invest in improving it.
+As we discussed above, the Mnesia database has a rather unusual set of features that we make use of in EMQX.
+Now it's time to talk about the downsides, and why we chose to invest in improving it.

 Although Mnesia is hardware-agnostic, it was initially developed with a particular cluster architecture in mind: a collection of servers, interconnected by a fast, low-latency local area network.